Caltrop: Tire deflation device

+Inventors patented caltrop-like devices to deflate vehicle tires in a manner useful to law enforcement agencies or the military.
+They are currently used by the military and police.

 Labour disputes

 Caltrops have been used at times during labour strikes and other disputes.
 Such devices were used by some to destroy the tires of management and replacement workers.

 Caltrops, referred to as "jack rocks" in news articles, were used during the Caterpillar strike in 1995, puncturing tires on vehicles crossing the picket line in Peoria, Illinois.
 Because of their small size and the difficulty proving their source, both the company and the United Auto Workers blamed each other.
 Collateral damage included a school bus and a walking mail carrier.
 In Illinois, the state legislature passed a law making the possession of such devices a misdemeanor.

-Symbolic use
+Via drones

+During the Russian invasion of Ukraine, Ukraine has used drones to drop caltrops on key roads to disrupt wheeled vehicles carrying Russian military materiel, and make them easier to target with loitering munitions.

+Symbol

 A caltrop has a variety of symbolic uses and is commonly found as a charge in heraldry.
 For instance, the Finnish noble family Fotangel (Swedish for 'caltrop') had arms gules, three caltrops argent.

 It has also been adopted by military units: the caltrop is the symbol of the US Army's III Corps, which is based at Fort Hood, Texas.
 III Corps traces its lineage to the days of horse cavalry, which used the caltrop as a defensive area denial weapon.

 The caltrop is also the symbol of the United States Marine Corps' 3rd Division, formed on 16 September 1942.

-The Savannah Association annually commemorate Operation Savannah, a battle from 1975 to 1976 in the South African Border War (also known as the Namibian War of Independence).
-The battle involved a covert intervention by the South African Defence Force (SADF) during the Angolan War of Independence, subsequent Angolan Civil War and Namibian War of Independence.
-During this battle many South African soldiers earned the Honoris Crux for bravery against Angolan and Cuban forces.
-Their insignia was a caltrop.